PhilGrunewald/GoldenD3tah/README.md

 GoldenD3tah
 ===========

 A set of tools to display and explore training data.
+A working example is available [here](https://www.energy-use.org/gc/Phil).

 graph
 -----